 - You can find costs for a subset of EC2 instances by name, tags or attributes using the Total Cost Pareto Chart.This is really helpful for comparing on-demand and reserve instances:

 - Need more unique data?
 Just add custom tags to your instances, and summarize your EC2 cost analysis by tag.
 For example, is one group spending too much?

 If you can’t share your AWS billing data with us, don’t worry: we can use your element attributes and performance metrics as well as current list prices to provide an estimated EC2 cost analysis (including on-demand, spot and reserved instance types.)
 Of course, this won’t show your spend on data transfer and other fees, but for many AWS customers these are small in comparison with the instance costs.

 Ready to decode your EC2 costs?
-Netuitive offers a no-obligation free trial for 21 days.
+Metricly offers a no-obligation free trial for 21 days.

 The Elastic Block Storage (EBS) service provides storage space for your Elastic Cloud Compute account and viewing the EC2 DashboardTry Metricly Free